 Does the Net Investment Income Tax apply to my RSUs?

-NIIT generally applies to net investment income, not RSU wages at vest. but later sales and dividends can matter.
+NIIT generally applies to net investment income, not RSU wages at vest — but later sales and dividends can matter.

 Rates and rules change.
-Check the tax year and last-reviewed date on each page, then confirm against IRS or state guidance before you file.
+Content is reviewed for tax year 2026.
+Check the last-reviewed date and methodology on each page, then confirm against IRS or state guidance before you file.

 Spot an outdated rate or date?